PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the progress boundary remain fixed.

 The final SiNet Concat/Resize affine owner prunes and synchronizes layout state only after a successful transactional rewrite.
-Characterization requires its counter-complete primary guard to retain a stable complete shape result without changing the following high-rank BatchMatMul boundary.
+Its counter-complete primary guard retains a stable complete shape result without changing the following high-rank BatchMatMul boundary.

 Dynamic Squeeze runtime-shape plumbing no longer rebuilds the lowerer's operator list.
 The established matcher still converts each eligible Squeeze to